 He taught part-time whilst continuing writing this series and after winning the Writers of the Future competition in 2002, he secured a publishes, DAW Books, who agreed to publish it in three installments.

 The name of the Wind was published in 2007, won the Quill Award and made it onto the New York Times Bestseller list.
 The second book, The Wise Man’s Fear was published in 2011 and it reached Number 1 on the New York Times Hardback Fiction Best Seller List.
-He is still working on the final book in the series, but has published an interim novella, “The slow regard of silent things”.
+The novella, “The slow regard of silent things”, was the most recent publication in the universe.

 Format: Kindle Edition, Paperback, Library Binding, MP3 CD